Why Most Governments Can’t Solve Their Societal Problems

 I like to imagine obese citizens receiving about 25 euros for every kilo they shed off.
-This investment would end up being much lighter for the state than surgery, cancer or insulin would be at a later stage when they get seriously sick.
+This investment would end up being much lighter for the state than surgery or insulin would be at a later stage when they get seriously sick.

 I like to imagine a discriminating tax on food.

 Processed foods, fried food, and high-sugar foods would be taxed to finance the parts of the healthcare system dealing with people eating too much sugar.
 Healthy foods (vegetables, fruits, dairy, and meat) could benefit from a complete tax break to push citizens towards health and away from garbage.

 The healthcare system as currently designed is not a healthcare system.

 It is a sick care system.
 It is a system that takes care of people once they are sick, instead of preventing them from becoming sick in the first place.

 It is only when we will take measures to improve citizens’ health (instead of improving their treatments) that the healthcare problem will be fixed.